 Do you know how to do Facebook Ads Marketing for translators and interpreters?
 Hi, my name is Francisco and I am the owner of Planet Marketing, a Digital Marketing agency.
-My company specializes in Google Ads, Facebook Ads and remarketing.
+My company specializes in Google Ads, Facebook Ads, and remarketing.
 I have been in business for over a decade now.
 In that time, I have helped quite a number of translation and interpretation services create top notch Facebook Ads.
 That’s the knowledge that I am going to share with you today.
-Truth is; Facebook Marketing can be rewarding.
+The truth is; Facebook Marketing can be rewarding.
 However, you do need to do it the right way.
 In this article, I am going to;

 Why do Facebook Ads?